Joe M. Smith, Ph.D.

 Royston Maxwell Lyttle joined Eagle Academy in 2006.
-He has a wealth of experience at Eagle Academy and has worked in various positions including Special Education, Summer School Principal, and Vice Principal.
-Mr Royston “Max” Lyttle, who has been at Eagle for 13 years, most recently as principal of the Congress Heights school, has been promoted to Director of Education.
-In this new role, Mr. Lyttle will oversee the Congress Heights, Capitol Riverfront, and Fairlawn campuses, the three schools operated by Eagle.
+He has a wealth of experience at Eagle Academy and has worked in various positions including Director of Education, Special Education, Summer School Principal, and Vice Principal.
+Mr Royston “Max” Lyttle, who has been at Eagle for 13 years, most recently as principal of the Congress Heights school.
 He strongly believes that all students should be provided a high-quality education and that all students can reach their full academic potential regardless of their social or economic background.
 Mr. Lyttle has a Masters in Educational Leadership from Walden University, a BS in Physical Education from Virginia State University, and a teaching certification from the Virginia Commonwealth.